Ben-Bobo/react-fantasy-survivor/README.md

 npm run dev
 ```

-The app connects to the live Firestore database, so you'll see real data immediately.
+The app connects to the live Firestore database

----

-## Admin Access

-Navigate to the **Admin** tab and enter the password.
-The password is a famous Survivor host's name.
-You'll know it.

----